ppy/osu-wiki/wiki/Ranking_Criteria/Difficulty_Naming/en.md

 This wiki article serves as a substitute and an update to [this topic](https://osu.ppy.sh/community/forums/topics/178700).

-Difficulty naming is a setting in the song setup that creators are allowed to change to best represent their beatmap's difficulty.
-As there are many difficulty names, this article contains the ways in which difficulties in each respective game mode are commonly named, as well as various other alternatives that are also allowed.
+The purpose of difficulty naming is telling players how difficult a map is.
+This article lists common conventions as well as other alternatives that have been gathered throughout the years.
+However, as long as the set of difficulty names is descriptive, you may use any desired kind of scheme.

 ## Default

-This subsection shows the default scaling difficulty names for each game mode, which are the most commonly used.
+This subsection shows the default **scaling** difficulty names for each game mode, which are the most commonly used.

 ### ![osu!](/wiki/shared/Osu.gif "osu!") osu!